kdev-jp/VRC-HeartSync/README.md

 Provided by: Pulsoid<br>
 Pulsoid provides the BRO plan free of charge for the development and testing of VRC HeartSync.<br>
 About Pulsoid OSC<br>
-Pulsoid OSC includes features such as displaying heart rate in the VRChat chatbox and integrating with Discord.<br>
+Pulsoid OSC does not require a separate OSC tool to be running.
+Heart rate data is sent directly from the heart rate monitor to VRChat without going through a server.<br>
 https://pulsoid.net/products/osc

 【Free】VRCOSC<br>